Breach of Contract

 As the non-breaching party, you are entitled to relief (remedies):

-- Damages – monetary compensation for your harm encompassed in one or more of the following forms:
+- Damages: Monetary compensation for your harm encompassed in one or more of the following forms:

-- Specific Performance – court orders the breaching party to perform its obligations per the terms of the contract
+- Specific Performance: Court orders the breaching party to perform its obligations per the terms of the contract

-- Cancellation and restitution – the contract is void (cancelled) and you receive restitution, placing you back in your position prior to the breach.
+- Cancellation and Restitution: The contract is void (cancelled) and you receive restitution, placing you back in your position prior to the breach.

-Our Contract Lawyer Can Help
+Our New Jersey Breach of Contract Lawyers Can Help

 If you have a contract dispute, our knowledgeable contract lawyer at Snellings Law LLC is able to: